OE4T/tegra-boot-tools/README.md

 ## tegra-bootloader-update
-This tool can be used to parse a bootloader update (BUP) payload generated by the Tegra flashing tools, as well as program the appropriate contents of a BUP payload into the boot partitions on a tegra186 (Jetson TX2) or tegra194 (Jetson Xavier) device.
-It can replace the `nv_update_engine` tool provided in the L4T BSP.
+This tool can be used to parse a bootloader update (BUP) payload generated by the Tegra flashing tools, as well as program the appropriate contents of a BUP payload into the boot partitions.
+It can replace the `nv_update_engine` tool provided in the L4T BSP for tegra186/tegra194 platforms, and the `l4t_payload_updater_t210` tool on tegra210 platforms.

 ### Differences from `nv_update_engine`